verony1075/Language_Translate/README.md

 ## Overview

-Developed a user-friendly **Real-Time Translation App** using Python and Tkinter, designed to break down language barriers and facilitate seamless communication.
+Developed a user-friendly ** Language Translation App** using Python and Tkinter, designed to break down language barriers and facilitate seamless communication.
 The application leverages the Google Translate API to provide instant translations across multiple languages, enhancing user experience with an intuitive graphical user interface.

 ## Key Features